VOLLEYBALL: Craig, Eggiman represent Bellevue in All-Sarpy County second team

 Papillion-La Vista South, three-time Class A champions in four years, and Papio, state semifinalists this year, make up the entire All-Sarpy County first team.

 Outside of the Titans and Monarchs, several players from the other teams in the county emerged as valuable players for their teams.
-Here are the first and second All-Sarpy County teams as selected by the Times.
+Here are the first and second All-Sarpy County teams as selected by the Bellevue Leader.

 First Team